 Ole Kirk Kristiansen is interested in all forms of new technology, which can improve quality and rationalize production.
 His attention to new technology, tools and machinery, new materials and processing methods, is also obvious when it comes to innovative thinking in his own company.
 He has the gift of imagining other possibilities – an ability his immediate family occasionally view with some skepticism.

-Ole Kirk Kristiansen buys his first milling machine in Germany in the mid-1930s, an expensive piece of equipment.
-He pays DKK 3,000 for it.
+Ole Kirk Kristiansen buys a milling machine in Germany in the mid-1930s, an expensive piece of equipment.
+He pays DKK 4,000 for it.
 At the time, by way of comparison, a house costs between DKK 4,000 and 5,000 so it is a massive commitment.
-The sum he pays for the machine equals one-third of the company’s total profit the previous year.

 Ole Kirk Kristiansen knows that the milling machine will not just improve the quality and safety of the finished toy, it will also raise productivity.
 Purchase of the machine enables employees to increase their daily output of toys.